-Some years later, Donny and Susan’s daughter Anna joined the business, opening a second retail store in New Orleans and doing photography, design and digital marketing for the Grandmother’s Buttons web store.
+Some years later, Donny and Susan’s daughter Anna joined the business doing photography, design and digital marketing for the Grandmother’s Buttons web store.
 Anna plans to someday take over the business she grew up in and continue her family legacy for yet another generation.

 Today Grandmother’s Buttons has 25 employees, mostly women, many of whom have worked for the company for more than a dozen years.
-The business is the economic mainstay of their tiny community employing team members who’ve raised their children en masse and feel like family.
+The business is the economic mainstay of their tiny community employing team members who’ve raised their children en masse and have become a family.

 Together these talented women design and hand assemble over 30,000 pieces of jewelry annually that are sold in the United States, Canada, New Zealand, Japan, and Europe.
 Grandmother’s Buttons jewelry has adorned the shelves in many notable gift shops including those in the Palace at Versailles, the Smithsonian and at the Museum of Fine Arts in Boston.

 Susan’s passion for buttons has endured over the decades.
 To this day she travels several times a year to hunt for rare and beautiful buttons, climbing into grimy New York City lofts, bargaining with flea market vendors, spending hours digging through dusty warehouses and long-forgotten closets.
 She’s amassed a monumental archive of antique buttons, and other bits and pieces.

 If you climb the stairs to Grandmother’s Buttons’ second-floor studio, you'll see her collection exploding from every surface, nook, crevice, and corner.
 It's a bonanza or a torment depending on your tolerance for clutter.